Holidays in Djerba

 Families: Djerba is a family-friendly destination with exciting beaches, desert adventures and plenty to keep kids busy.

-Language: The language spoken in Djerba is Arabic
+Language: The main language spoken in Djerba is a local Tunisian dialect (a mixture of Arabic, French, Italian and Maltese).

-Currency: The currency used in Djerba is the Tunisian dinar
+Currency: The currency used in Djerba is the Tunisian Dinar (TND) which can only be bought in Tunisia.

 Fly to: Djerba-Zarzis International Airport (DJA)